A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Facebook Characterization

-In social networks, it is likely that two friends of a user are also friends to each other.
-The intensity of this phenomenon can be formally captured by the \emph{clustering coefficient} $C_v$ of a node $v$, defined as the relative number of connections between the nearest neighbors of~$v$.
-In other words, $C_v = \frac{2 m_v}{k_v(k_v-1)}$, where $m_v$ is the total number of edges between the nearest neighbors of $v$, and $k_v$ is the degree of node~$v$.
-The clustering coefficient of a network is just an average value $C=\frac{1}{n}\sum_v C_v$, where $n$ is the number of nodes in the network.
-We find the average clustering coefficient of Facebook to be $C=0.16$, similar to that reported in \cite{Wilson09}.

-Since the clustering coefficient tends to depend strongly on the node's degree~$k_v$, it makes sense to study its average value $C(k)$ conditioned on $k_v$.
-We plot $C_v$ as a function of $k_v$ in Fig.~\ref{fig:ClusteringCoefficient}.
-Comparing with \cite{Wilson09}, we find a larger range in the degree-dependent clustering coefficient ([0.05, 0.35] instead of [0.05, 0.18]).
+In social networks, it is likely that two friends of a user are also friends of each other.
+The intensity of this phenomenon can be captured by the \emph{clustering coefficient} $C_v$ of a node $v$, defined as the relative number of connections between the nearest neighbors of~$v$.
+The clustering coefficient of a network is the average $C$ over all nodes.
+We find the average clustering coefficient of \facebook to be $C=0.16$, similar to that reported in \cite{Wilson09}.
+Since the clustering coefficient tends to depend strongly on the node's degree~$k_v$, we looked at $C_v$ as a function of $k_v$.
+Fig.~\ref{fig:ClusteringCoefficient} shows a larger range in the degree-dependent clustering coefficient ([0.05, 0.35]) than what was found in \cite{Wilson09} ([0.05, 0.18]).